fbeltrao/durabletask/src/DurableTask.CosmosDB/Documentation/AddingCosmosDBProvider.md

 ## Refactoring DurableTask.AzureStorage

-The Durable Task Framework offers extensibility through the interfaces IOrchestrationService and IOrchestrationServiceClient.
-Those are a high level definition of an orchestrator that a implementation should provide.
-The DurableTask.AzureStorage.AzureStorageOrchestrationService implementation, as expected, dependents on Azure Storage.

 Our first step was to extract the storage specific code from AzureStorageOrchestrationService by introducing abstractions.
 To accomplish that we copied the projects DurableTask.AzureStorage and DurableTask.AzureStorage.Tests renaming them with "CosmosDB".
 Next, we added interfaces to the dependency on azure storage classes, renaming the class to ExtensibleOrchestrationService.